 Description

-A New Year’s Day tradition, this black eye pea soup brings property and good luck!
+A New Year’s Day tradition, this black eye pea soup brings prosperity and good luck!
 This recipe is full of healthy veggies and delicious flavors.
+See notes for soaking or not soaking the beans.

 Ingredients